- Erik Arnold, Chief Technology Officer, Microsoft Tech for Social Impact

 Zainab Ali Khan

-Global women’s rights activist Zainab Ali Khan’s advocacy began at home.
-As the daughter of a Pakistani diplomat, her family was stationed in Romania, where the only feasible option for school was the American International School of Bucharest.
-While her father didn’t like the idea of spending so much on a daughter’s education, Zainab pushed to stay in school and graduated with honors.
-Advocating for herself led to a passion for human rights, and she’s spent the last 12 years working in human rights policy and development, with an emphasis on women’s rights.
-She has worked with Women on Board, an initiative addressing the acute imbalance of women professionals in upper management and on corporate boards in Pakistan, as well as the Gender Equity Programs in Pakistan.
-In 2014, Zainab became a founding working group member with Every Woman Treaty, and has served as a leader in the global movement for a treaty to end violence against women and girls.
-She counts among her most honored experiences the opportunity to work with acid survivors, and she funnels their bravery and energy into her work.
-As a woman who has survived violence, she understands the harm and why it must end: “Violence leaves you feeling absolutely humiliated, naked, like no amount of clothing in the world will ever be able to cover you, and dangerously vulnerable.”
+Zainab Ali Khan has spent the last 12 years working in human rights policy and development, with an emphasis on women’s rights.
+She’s worked with Women on Board, an initiative addressing the acute imbalance of women professionals in upper management and on corporate boards in Pakistan, as well as the Gender Equity Program in Pakistan.
+In 2014, Ali Khan became a founding working group member with Every Woman Treaty, and has served as a leader in the global movement for a treaty to end violence against women and girls.
+She counts among her most honored experiences the opportunity to work with acid survivors, and funnels their bravery and energy into her work.
+As a woman who has survived violence, she understands the harm and why it must end.
 She holds a bachelor’s degree from the University of Maine in English literature with a minor in women’s studies, and a master’s degree in women and gender studies from the University of Toronto.